MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Manual extension upgrade via the Azure portal

 The manual extension upgrade works like the [Automatic extension upgrade](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#how-does-automatic-extension-upgrade-work).
 On an Azure Local Arc-enabled cluster, when you manually upgrade an extension, Azure saves the version you've selected.
-Azure then attempts to upgrade the extension on all machines in the system to that version.
+Azure then attempts to upgrade the extension on all nodes in the cluster to that version.

 On some servers, if the extension upgrade fails the platform attempts to upgrade to the selected version during the next [Azure Local cloud sync](../faq.yml).